kateharborne/SimSpin/basic_usage.md

 title: SimSpin
 layout: default
 filename: basic_usage.md
+navigation:
+  - title: Home
+    url: /
+  - title: Installation
+    url: installation
+  - title: Basic Usage
+    url: basic_usage
+  - title: Documentation
+    url: documentation
+  - title: Examples
+    url: examples
 ---

-*Following this [installation](https://kateharborne.github.io/SimSpin/installation), you will have access to the range of functions within the `SimSpin` package.
-In this section, we take you through a simple mock observation routine using the default parameters for each function.*
+*Following the [installation of SimSpin](https://kateharborne.github.io/SimSpin/installation), you will have access to a range of functions.
+Here, we take you through a simple mock observation routine using the default parameters for each function.*

-Once you have installed `SimSpin` successfully, you can build your first mock data cube.
-There are four steps to this process:
+There are four steps to build your first `SimSpin` mock data cube:
     1. [making the input file](#step-1),
     1. [defining the conditions of the observing telescope and target galaxy](#step-2),
     1. generating the observation,
     1. writing the output to FITS.

 We take you through each of these steps in the simplest form below.
-More extensive examples can be found in ...
+More extensive examples can be found in [Examples](https://kateharborne.github.io/SimSpin/examples).

 ## Step 1
 ### Making the input file